Advertiser Disclosure

 • Staying 60 qualifying nights or earning 100,000 base points (you’ll actually earn a Category 1 to 7 certificate)

-• Being a Hyatt Credit Cardmember
+• Being a World of Hyatt card member

 Hot Tip: When you have a trip in mind, consider using your free night certificate in the U.S. and Canada, and Asia regions.
 As noted in the best ways to use a Hyatt Category 1 to 4 free night certificate article, the points required relative to the cost are low.
 This ensures you’ll receive value with your certificate.

-Best Ways to Redeem World of Hyatt Points
+Best Ways To Redeem World of Hyatt Points

 One of the best aspects of the World of Hyatt program is the value you receive with your points.
 Hyatt has 8 hotel categories that range from 5,000 to 40,000 points per night for a standard room.